Do you have fat digestion problems and symptoms of not digesting fats such as:

 Beets are my favorite superfoods to improve fat digestion as beets help to support good bile flow and thin it out.
-Eating 1 cup of grated beets with some fresh squeezed lemon juice everyday day is fantastic for a sluggish gallbladder and digesting fats.
+Eating 1 cup of grated beets with fresh squeezed lemon juice every day is fantastic for a sluggish gallbladder and digesting fats.

 Eating artichoke and drinking dandelion root tea are my other secrets to help improve fat digestion.
 Well, not really, as I tell everyone I work with this little secret, but not everyone knows these clinical pearls of wisdom.

 This low fodmap breakfast scramble with artichoke is a delicious breakfast to support a sluggish gallbladder.

-Eggs are one of the best sources of choline, which is needed by the PEMT gene to make phosphatidylcholine.
+Eggs are one of the best sources of choline, which the PEMT gene needs to make phosphatidylcholine.
 Phosphatidylcholine is a critical nutrient needed to promote bile flow to digest fats better.